Ideal for Summer Season

 A flavour of Spain's past and natural beauty

 On arrival, your first port of call will be Cabrera Castle.
 Erected in the 14th century, this castle dominates the mountainous region of the islet and provides some staggering panoramic views of the surrounding area.
 Take a picnic up with you to make the most of the views before heading into the national park.
-Take a walk through some of the marked trails to enjoy the natural flora and fauna of the terrain and then make your descent back to the harbour for an evening of delicious tapas and a cooling dip in the ocean.
+Take a walk through some of the marked trails to enjoy the natural flora and fauna of the terrain and then make your descent back to the harbor for an evening of delicious tapas and a cooling dip in the ocean.

 - Day 2

 After the gentle introduction to the Spanish way of life in the past, Ibiza brings you back to the modern day and its world famous party scene.
 As the third largest island in the Balearics, this destination has everything you could possibly need for an exciting holiday, or a memorable stop on a luxury charter yacht.

 Start the day by hitting up the high-end boutiques and shopping squares to build up some more outfits for your trip.
 With names you are familiar with, as well as locally run businesses, you won't find it difficult to find some extravagant purchases in between natural pauses at the too good to resist cafes lining the streets.